 Just recently we have been liaising with one our larger clients, where we were able to offer a very quick turn-around on some new features related to the processes they use when using TRANSYT 16.
-Now our development team have moved onto adding more functionality to the Simulation model in Junctions 10 – we have tasked the team to do this as feedback from multiple users told such a function would add even more value to Junctions 10, we are building this as we know how important it is to you.
+Now our development team have moved onto adding more functionality to the Simulation model in Junctions 10 – We have tasked the team to do this, as feedback from multiple users told us that a particular model output would add even more value to Junctions 10.
 I hope you now realise how important your feedback is, and how it can influence the products we produce.

 With future versions of Junctions and TRANSYT on our minds, please help us develop the products you need and want, in the following two ways: